yilong2001/avro-kafka-strom-hbases/README.md

 - 3, hbase

 ##features:
-- 1, support avro data from kafka; avro data is original from OGG(or others) with avro schema;
+- 1, support avro data from kafka; avro data is original from OGG(or others) that comes from some avro schema format;
 - 2, bolts int strom do deserialization from avro, and save object into hbase;
 - 3, support multi hbase tables at the sametime;